 This Presentation has been completed by CNC.
 Certain corporate projects referred to herein are subject to agreements with third parties who have not prepared, reviewed or approved this Presentation.
 The Presentation is not intended to reflect the actual plans or exploration and development programs contemplated for such projects.
 Any forward-looking statement speaks only as of the date on which it is made and, except as may be required by applicable securities laws, CNC disclaims any intent or obligation to update any forward-looking statement, whether as a result of new information, future events or results or otherwise.
 Although CNC believes that the assumptions inherent in the forward-looking statements are reasonable, forward-looking statements are not guarantees of future performance and accordingly undue reliance should not be put on such statements due to the inherent uncertainty therein.
-For additional information with respect to these and other factors and assumptions underlying the forward-looking information contained herein concerning the Company, please refer to the public disclosure record of the Company, including the Company's annual information form for the year ended October 31, 2022 and the most recent annual and interim financial statements and related management's discussion and analysis of the Company, which are available on SEDAR+ (www.sedarplus.ca) under the Company's issuer profile.
-The scientific and technical information contained in this Presentation has been reviewed by Steve Balch, P. Geo, (VP Exploration) who is a Qualified Person within the meaning of National Instrument 43-101
+For additional information with respect to these and other factors and assumptions underlying the forward-looking information contained herein concerning the Company, please refer to the public disclosure record of the Company, and the most recent annual and interim financial statements and related management's discussion and analysis of the Company, which are available on SEDAR+ (www.sedarplus.ca) under the Company's issuer profile.
+The scientific and technical information contained in this Presentation has been reviewed by Steve Balch, P. Geo, (VP Exploration) who is a Qualified Person within the meaning of National Instrument 43-101.

-Foreign Exchange Assumptions

-All amounts discussed herein are denominated in CAD dollars unless otherwise specified.
+Foreign Exchange Assumptions - All amounts discussed herein are denominated in Canadian dollars unless otherwise specified.